lastcoolnameleft/led-lanyard/presentation.md

 ---

-# RGB vs RGBW (white)

-- Can consume more power
-- Can skip if doing simple animation

----

-# Weatherproofing

-- no waterproofing (IP20) - indoor use only
-- IP65 - water resistant (suitable for damp)
-- IP67 waterproof (good for outdoor, wet locations)
-- IP68 - fully waterproof (underwater lighting)

----

 # NeoPixel

-- Adafruit's brand of individually addressable Red Green Blue (RGB) LED
+- Adafruit's brand of addressable RGB LED
 - Based on the WS2812 & WS2811 LED/drivers
 - Extensive libraries and support via Adafruit
 - Used in wearable tech, custom Lightsabers, interactive displays